LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

   }
 }
 ```

-**STEP 3: Remove negative values from unit_price field.**
+**STEP 3: Remove negative values from the unit_price field.**

 When you explore the minimum unit price in this dataset, you will see that the minimum unit price value is -11062.06.
-To keep our data simple, I used the delete_by_query API to remove unit prices less than 0.
+To keep our data simple, I used the delete_by_query API to remove all unit prices less than 0.

 ```
 POST ecommerce_data/_delete_by_query